MonkSoul/Furion/README.en.md

 <div align="center">

-Makes .NET simple, extensive, popular.
+Make .NET development easier, more versatile, and more popular.

 </div>